merkator-software/GaiaBuilder-manual/Configuration_examples/Advanced Sharing Configurations/README.md

   PASSWORD: $(PASSWORD)
   API_KEY: $(API_KEY)  # Use either this or USER/PASSWORD, not all together
 ```
 This ensures your credentials and API keys do not appear in logs or version control.

 ---
 After deployment, verify your map service in the ArcGIS REST Services Directory or ArcGIS Pro Catalog before promoting to higher environments.

-### Seamless Import Back into ArcGIS Pro
-To import the map seamlessly back into ArcGIS Pro while automatically applying the database hints to the layers, use the `dev.databasehint.json` file (or the equivalent for your environment) instead of directly using `map.mapx.json`.
-In the GaiaBuilder Add-In, select the option to import using the database hint JSON.
-This will load the map structure and apply the per-layer database hints directly during import, ensuring connections to the correct datasources without manual reconfiguration.

 [^1]: ## 🧾 GaiaBuilder CLI Options
 InstallMapserviceTool and the light version (without an arcpy dependency) command line options are documented [here](https://github.com/merkator-software/GaiaBuilder-manual/wiki/InstallMapserviceTool)